I-rem/snow-crash/level01/Ressources/README.md

 ![image](https://github.com/user-attachments/assets/db6f332b-5bc5-47c2-94c5-f0dcea2e3d93)
 ![image](https://github.com/user-attachments/assets/e0e774c1-a028-45b7-9026-9af3eb66da61)

-The second column represents the encrypted password stored in the /etc/shadow file (we of course don't have accesss to that).
+The second column represents the encrypted password stored in the `/etc/shadow` file (we of course don't have accesss to that).
 And it is normally not supposed show the password or the hash like that but we are lucky today.

 Let's `su flag01` and try entering `42hDRfypTqqnw` as the password.

 ![image](https://github.com/user-attachments/assets/56b319e9-675b-4e85-a6f1-706f57cc942b)

-Okay this was expected, now how do we crack this?
+Okay this much was expected, now how do we crack this?
 I once again tried my luck with [multidecoder](https://www.cachesleuth.com/multidecoder/) but it was no use.
 Then I gave [crackstation](https://crackstation.net/) ,which is a free password hash cracker, a try.
 But it was unable to even detect the type of hash.

 ![image](https://github.com/user-attachments/assets/f0afd8a2-7b4e-4322-acf5-a3c2207bb00e)